vivieall/vivieall/README.md

 ## Hi there! 🤓
-I'm Viviana Angeles: software engineer, researcher and content creator.
+I'm Viviana Angeles: software engineer, MBA student.
+Born in 07/07/97.

 Everything is translated into code, with a good cup of coffee ☕.